Polarishq/fluentd/README.md

 ## Use the Splunk Nova Fluentd plugin with Kubernetes (K8s) and Docker

-The [Docker platform][dockerkub] supports Kubernetes.
-This means that developers can build test and deploy containerized apps with Docker.
-Docker Swarm provides native clustering functionality for Docker containers, which turns a group of Docker engines into a single, virtual Docker engine.

 [Kubernetes], is an open source framework that helps to orchestrate and automate container deployments, such as a Docker Swarm.
 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 K8s is an abbreviation derived by replacing the 8 letters “ubernete” with “8”.

 A [daemonset] is a K8s concept that is automatically deployed on each node of a K8s cluster.
 A Fluentd data pipeline is running in the daemonset that ingests system and application logs and send these data to Splunk Nova.
 The daemonset is running as a a docker image container.

 **Fluentd K8s Input**: The K8s plugin is a Fluentd input component that gets logs or pulls system metrics.